winitzki/scall/tutorial/programming_dhall.md

 The co-product of two functors is again a functor, and the co-product of two contrafunctors is again a contrafunctor.
 Evidence values can be constructed automatically.
-For that, it is convenient to use the function pair co-product operation `fCoProduct` defined earlier in the chapter "Programming with functions".
+For that, it is convenient to use the function pair co-product operation `fCoProduct` defined in the chapter "Programming with functions".

 ```dhall
 let fCoProduct : ∀(a : Type) → ∀(b : Type) → (a → b) → ∀(c : Type) → ∀(d : Type) → (c → d) → Either a c → Either b d